 While this is by no means an exhaustive list, here are some of the more memorable modern art movements in Western history that are considered avant-garde for breaking boundaries.

 While Impressionist art may not seem avant-garde by contemporary standards, the movement was revolutionary in its time.
-Rejected by the traditional Paris Salon, painters like Monet, Degas, and Renoir favored landscapes and scenes of daily life over the accepted historical and mythological subjects.
+Rejected by the traditional Paris Salon, painters like Claude Monet, Edgar Degas, and Pierre-Auguste Renoir favored landscapes and scenes of daily life over the accepted historical and mythological subjects.
 They also broke with tradition by moving out of the studio and painting en plein air.

 Iconic Impressionist Paintings:

-Luncheon of the Boating Party by Renoir
+- Luncheon of the Boating Party by Pierre-Auguste Renoir

 Dada can be a difficult movement to pin down because the output of its artists is so diverse.
 It was formed in Switzerland during World War I and is revolutionary for its focus on making work that wasn't necessarily aesthetically pleasing.
 Its purpose, instead, was to question capitalist society and its values.
 Dada also made use of readymades—everyday objects appropriated as pieces of art—as a way to question bourgeois sensibilities and the role of the artist in creativity.
 Dada had a profound influence on other avant-garde movements that followed, like Cubism and Fluxus.